Honchkrow/DeconE/README.md

 ### Section 4.1: Generating Noised Bulk Data With Different Models

-Many of the noise model had been used in different studies, such as the normal, log-normal and negative binomial model ([Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6)). decone realized these methods and provided flexible interface for users.
+Many of the noise model had been used in different studies, such as the normal, log-normal and negative binomial model ([Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6)). decone implemented these models and provided flexible interface for users.

 - **Normal Model**